peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject NewMap();

+Creates a new empty CBOR map that stores its keys in an undefined order.

+<b>Return Value:</b>

+A new CBOR map.

+<a id="NewOrderedMap"></a>
+### NewOrderedMap

+    public static PeterO.Cbor.CBORObject NewOrderedMap();

-Creates a new empty CBOR map.
+Creates a new empty CBOR map that ensures that keys are stored in the order in which they are inserted.

 <b>Return Value:</b>